Key to cure rheumatic inflammation

 - Which factors are important for the survival of and the communication between cells?

-- Which of these factor might be suitable for therapeutic intervention?
+- Which of these factors might be targets for therapeutic intervention?

-The ever better understanding of the lifestyle of pathogenic cells has already led to new therapeutic targets found in and on immune cells.
-These can be molecules on the cell surface, nutrients that the cells need to survive or messenger molecules that the cells need for communication.
-Ultimately, the aim is to eliminate the pathogenic cells.
+The better understanding of the lifestyle of pathogenic cells has already led to new therapeutic targets found in and on immune cells.
+These are molecules on the cell surface, nutrients for cell survival or molecules for cell communication.
+The ultimative aim is to eliminate the pathogenic cells.

 A new technology for selective elimination of pathogenic memory plasma cells

-25 years ago, DRFZ researchers discovered a cell type that plays a decisive role in many autoimmune diseases: the pathogenic long lived memory plasma cell.
-These cells survive for decades in so-called “survival niches” in bone marrow and other tissues.
-Here they are kept alive by connective tissue cells and continuously release so-called autoantibodies against the body’s own tissue into the blood.
+25 years ago, DRFZ researchers discovered a cell type that plays a crucial role in many autoimmune diseases: the pathogenic long lived memory plasma cell.
+These cells are maintained for decades in so-called “survival niches” in the bone marrow and other tissues.
+Here they are kept alive by connective tissue cells and continuously release so-called autoantibodies against the body’s own tissues into the blood.
 These autoantibodies drive the chronic inflammation.
-Although today’s therapies can alleviate the symptoms, they do not reach the pathogenic memory plasma cell in its niche.
-This explains why the disease flares up again immediately after medication is discontinued.
+Although common therapies can alleviate the symptoms, they do not reach the pathogenic memory plasma cell in its niche, they are refractory to these therapies.
+This explains immediate flares after medication is discontinued.

 Switching off pathogenic T cells